chuckdries/sunhacks-19/slides/2-webserver.md

 const express = require("express");
 ```

-This is how we reference external code in our node files.
-There are actually other ways to reference external code (some tutorials you find may use an `import` statement, for example), but we won't go over those now.
+This is how we reference external code in our node projects.
+There are actually other ways to reference external code
+(some tutorials you find may use an `import` statement, for example), but we won't go over those now.

 Next, we need to create an express instance